Flight Attendant Requirements

-If you are ready to embark on becoming a distinguished flight attendant with The Flight Attendant Academy, you first need to be sure you meet the requirements.
-Our team wants to do everything we can to ensure you are fully prepared to be a flight attendant by the end of our training program and the first step begins with confirming your eligibility.
+If you are ready to embark on becoming a distinguished flight attendant, you first need to be sure you meet the flight attendant requirements.
+Our team wants to do everything we can to ensure you are fully prepared to be a flight attendant by the end of our training program, and the first step begins with confirming your eligibility.
 Take a quick review of the qualifying factors below to confirm if you are eligible to take our course and begin on the path of new adventures!

 • Denver Air